Maryland Car Insurance Laws

 Roadway Insurance can help you with your FR–19 and SR–22 needs.

-- An FR–19 is a Maryland Insurance Certificate required when registering or renewing a vehicle.
+- An FR–19 is a Maryland Insurance Certificate required when you register or renew a vehicle.
 This certificate ensures that you meet the minimum vehicle liability requirements.

-- An SR–22, or a Certificate of Financial Responsibility (CFR), is a certificate mandated by the state of Maryland.
+- An SR–22, or a Certificate of Financial Responsibility (CFR), is a certificate mandated by Maryland.
 The certificate will verify that you have auto insurance liability coverage.
 A CFR is usually required by state mandate for specific driving-related violations.
-Violations such as DUI conviction, reckless driving, and accidents because of uninsured drivers.
+Violations such as DUI convictions, reckless driving, and accidents caused by uninsured drivers.

 Maryland Auto Insurance Requirements FAQs

-Knowing the exact coverage you need for your vehicles in Maryland is important.
+You need to know the exact coverage you need for your vehicles in Maryland.
 Learn more by reading the answers to these frequently asked questions.

 Is it illegal to drive without insurance in Maryland?